-Note: The photography policy is subject to change and you will be notified of those changes by the Manager of Volunteer Services.
+Note: The photography policy is subject to change.
+You will be notified of any changes to the policy.
+Please visit: our photography policy for more information

-To protect the objects being photographed, the copyright privileges of their creators, and the safety of other guests, there are certain guidelines that must be followed when photographing at the Museum.
+To protect the objects being photographed, the copyright privileges of their creators, and the safety of other guests, there are certain guidelines that must be followed when photographing at the Museum:

 - Photography must be conducted without disruption to Newfields operations or limitation to the accessibility of exhibitions, entrances/exits, doorways, and high traffic areas. - Cameras and video equipment are permitted in the permanent collection galleries for personal and educational-reference photography without special permission.
 However, auxiliary lights and equipment, including tripods, are not allowed in the galleries, and photography of traveling exhibitions is prohibited.
-In addition, camera holders and cases must be no longer than 11" x 15" x 6." - Flash photography, tripods, and other photographic equipment are not permitted in the galleries or Lilly House. - Photography is permitted for private, noncommercial use only.
-Photographs may not be published, sold, reproduced, distributed, or otherwise commercially exploited in any manner. - Photography is not permitted of the following: - Temporary exhibitions - $\circ$ Works of art within the Efroymson Family Entrance Pavilion - Floor 4 contemporary art galleries - Borrowed works of art
+In addition, camera holders and cases must be no larger than 11" x 15" x 6." - Flash photography, tripods, and other photographic equipment are not permitted in the galleries or Lilly House. - Photography is permitted for private, noncommercial use only.
+Photographs may not be published, sold, reproduced, distributed, or otherwise commercially exploited in any manner.

+Photography is not permitted of the following:

+- Temporary exhibitions

+- Works of art within the Efroymson Family Entrance Pavilion

+- Floor 4 contemporary art galleries

+- Borrowed works of art